Austerity in the dock as Europe's debt-stricken leaders meet

 Italy said on Thursday that its recession would be much deeper than previously forecast and virtually abandoned plans to cut the debt in the near term, forecasting the debt-to-GDP ratio at 120 percent in 2015, the same level as posted last year.

-"The government should recognize that only focusing on fiscal rigor is continuing to worsen our crisis and that it must pursue different policies," said Susanna Camusso, head of the country's largest trade union, the left-wing CGIL.
+"The government should recognise that only focusing on fiscal rigour is continuing to worsen our crisis and that it must pursue different policies," said Susanna Camusso, head of the country's largest trade union, the left-wing CGIL.

 Monti, an unelected economics professor, replaced Silvio Berlusconi last November and rushed through more than 20 billion euros of austerity measures to head off a debt crisis.